Ciaran Fitzgerald: Other activities

 Though most widely remembered for playing rugby union, Fitzgerald was an accomplished sportsman, winning two All-Ireland boxing championships.
 He also played minor hurling for Galway the team he played with reached the minor final against Cork in 1970.

 Fitzgerald studied at University College Galway, gaining a Bachelor's degree in 1973.
 Playing in the amateur era, Fitzgerald also maintained a career in the Irish Army.
 Fitzgerald also served as aide-de-camp to the President, Dr Patrick Hillery.

-Fitzgerald is an Irish Labour Party supporter and voter.

 Coaching and media

 Following his retirement from playing, Fitzgerald has continued to be involved in the game, and served as head coach of Ireland from 1990 to 1992, leading the side to the 1991 Rugby World Cup, where they reached the quarter-finals.

 He has also had a career in media, appearing on Setanta Sports and RTÉ, the Irish national TV and radio service, as a rugby pundit.